walkingriver/walkingriver.github.io/_posts/2021-12-03-watch-your-writing.md

 - ❌ First I run my tests, than I commit the code.
 - ✅ First I run my tests, then I commit the code.

 ## There/their/they're
 `There` is a directional indicator. `Their` is the possessive form of `they`. `They're` is a contraction meaning "they are."

 Example
 - ✅ Their defense is over there on the sideline discussing how they're going to put more pressure on the quarterback.

+## Was/Were
+Most people get this one right.
+The errors often occur when they are referring to a person and a situation that is not currently true, may happen in the future, or is unlikely ever to happen.
+This is known as the "subjunctive mood," and the normal rules do not apply.

+Basically, the subjunctive rule is to use the plural form of the verb with the singular form of the noun.
+If you are not accustomed to seeing it, you will think the correct form is the error and vice versa.

+Examples:
+- ❌ If I was the manager of this team, things would be different.
+- ✅ If I were the manager of this team, things would be different.
+- ❌ If John was to run for office, he would have my vote.
+- ✅ If John were to run for office, he would have my vote.

 ## Whose/Who's
 `Whose` is possessive.
 However, `who's` is a contraction meaning `who is`.